RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

   --set broker.tenantName=<your-roadie-tenant-name>
 ```

-# Service Account
+# Self deployed Kubernetes Cluster

 You can also integrate with Kubernetes using a standard Kubernetes Service Account.
-With Service Account you can also use the [Broker connection](/docs/integration/broker) to make secure connections to your clusters.
+You can also use the [Broker connection](/docs/integration/broker) to avoid having to expose a Service Account token.

 In order to use the Kubernetes plugin using a service account, Roadie needs:
- * A service account token
+ * A service account token (if not using the Broker)
  * The name of your cluster
  * URL of your Kubernetes API Server endpoint.
 If you are using brokered connection you can use protocol `broker://`, e.g. `broker://my-broker-token`.